 Although the industrialised areas of the port are still in use – with the extensive dockyard still receiving ships from all over the world – Leith is nowadays recognised for its trendy pubs, bars and restaurants.

-After a long period of neglect Leith was extensively redeveloped in the 1970s and is now regarded as one of the premier hipster hotspots in the UK, thanks to a significant program of regeneration over the last twenty years.
+After a long period of neglect, Leith was extensively redeveloped in the 1970s and it’s now regarded as one of the premier hipster hotspots in Edinburgh thanks to a significant program of regeneration over the last twenty years.

-Highlights in Leith are the Ocean Terminal shopping centre with its wide variety of shops and restaurants and the Royal Yacht Britannia that’s permanently moored alongside.
-Further inland is the Leith Farmers Market which is held every Saturday near the Water of Leith river, and this bustling market has become a foodie mecca with sumptuous homemade produce tempting tourists wherever they turn.
+Further inland is the Leith Farmers Market which is held every Saturday, and this bustling wee market has become a foodie mecca with sumptuous home-made produce tempting tourists wherever they turn.

 Other attractions include Leith Late, an annual multi-arts festival held in June where some of the country’s best up-and-coming artists get to showcase their works to the general public, and Michelin starred restaurants like The Kitchin, and Restaurant Martin Wishart which serve top-class food in impressive 17th-century buildings.